GL-Li/vimwiki/Rust_language.md

 **reference and ownership of environment variables in closure**

-- Base on the how the closure is defined, the closure automatically decide ???? how an environment variables is used in three ways:
+- Base on how the closure is defined, the closure automatically decide ???? how an environment variables is used in three ways:
     - immutable reference
     - mutable reference
     - taking ownership